sarahmohammed1234/calculator---online/README.md

-# calculator-online
+# Calculator-Online

-simple Calculator for general purposes.
+Simple Calculator for general purposes.

 ## Built With
-html 📏
+* html 📏
-css 👩🏻‍🎨
+* css 👩🏻‍🎨
-javascript🕺
+* javascript🕺

 ## How to Run?
 To run you need to clone the project and run the html file.